 Application will be provided by your ACT Coach.

 Augmentation Funding Availability

-Current ACT funded projects will be eligible to receive up to $40,000 each to support eligible activities and allowable expenditures during their 3rd year of participation as an ACT-funded project.
+Current ACT funded projects will be eligible to receive up to $40,000 each to support eligible activities and allowable expenditures during their 3 year participation as an ACT-funded project.
 (See Activities, Budget, and Use of Funds sections below.)
-These funds are a one-time allocation to support ACT activities for an additional 12 months from 2023 through 2024 and will allow for an opportunity for ACT-funded projects to extend timelines in their existing Scopes of Work.
+These funds are a one-time allocation to support ACT activities.
 Applicants are to remain cognizant that the use of ACT appropriations from the California State General Fund -and the activities proposed in response to this RFA must be consistent with the authority provided under SB 115 -Funding is contingent upon available revenues and appropriation by the Legislature and the California Department of Public Health.

 Applicants must be currently an ACT-funded project with a 501(c)3 status, other non-governmental entity, or tribal sovereignty.
 Before applying, an applicant must work with their ACT Coach and the ACT Core Team to develop a scope of work. – The table below provides full eligibility requirements to receive funding and means of meeting them.